Underweight children aged 2 to 5

 Monitor your child's progress

-If you provide a healthy diet using these guidelines coupled with advice from your GP, you should see your child's weight and growth improve.
+If you provide a healthy diet using these guidelines and the advice from a GP, you should see your child's weight and growth improve.

-Make sure you go back to your GP to check your child's weight gain is happening the way it should.
+Make sure you go back to the GP to check your child's weight gain is happening the way it should.

-Once your child is a healthy weight, their diet may need adjusting so they do not become overweight.
+Once your child is a healthy weight, their diet may need to be adjusted so they do not become overweight.